lakshmiaravind1234/IntelliSQL-Intelligent-SQL-Querying-with-LLMs-Using-Gemini-Pro/README.md

-📌 IntelliSQL – Text to SQL using Gemini LLM
+📌 IntelliSQL: Intelligent SQL Querying with LLMs Using Gemini Pro

 IntelliSQL is an AI-powered web application that converts natural language questions into SQL queries and executes them on a MySQL database.
 It helps users interact with databases without writing SQL manually by using Google Gemini Large Language Model.